Small Strong Blocking Sets by Concatenation: Introduction

-One of the main open questions concerning strong blocking sets (in relation to the parameters of the associated minimal code) concerns the explicit constructions of infinite families of strong blocking sets whose size grows linearly with the dimension of the ambient projective space.

 In this paper we exploit a machinery introduced in \cite{Cohen_2013} to provide families of asymptotically good minimal codes via codes concatenation.
+The main result of our paper is what we call \emph{outer AB condition} (in analogy to the Ashikhmin-Barg condition proved in \cite{ashikhmin1998minimal}): if $\C$ is a linear code over $\F_{q^k}$ such that

+then the concatenation of $\C$ with a minimal code is minimal.
+So the corresponding set of points is a strong blocking set.
+We show that some (existing) MDS codes have such property, making effective the construction of minimal codes that satisfy the outer AB condition.
 We obtain explicit constructions of small strong blocking sets in projective spaces, whose size linearly depends on the dimension of the ambient space.
-It is worth mentioning that in some cases concatenation provides the smallest known strong blocking sets.
-As a byproduct, we obtain constructions of saturating sets for specific dimensions whose size is the smallest one can find in the literature.
+In the last part, we produce some examples showing that in some cases concatenation provides the smallest known strong blocking sets.
+Finally, as a byproduct, we obtain explicit constructions of saturating sets for specific dimensions whose size is the smallest one can find in the literature.

-The aim of this paper is two-fold.
-On the one hand we provide a more geometric insight of the concatenation method, discussing some relevant features of both outer and inner codes.
-On the other hand we show how explicit families of asymptotically good minimal codes and their corresponding small strong blocking sets can be obtained via this machinery.

 \paragraph{Outline.} \ The paper is organized into four sections.
 Section~\ref{sec:background} contains the preliminaries on minimal codes, strong blocking sets and the known bounds on their size.
-In Section~\ref{sec:strong} we present a geometric interpretation of the well-known Ashikhmin-Barg condition, we introduce an analogue of the result of Ashkhmin and Barg in the context of concatenated codes -- that we call Outer AB condition -- and we present some explicit construction of small strong blocking sets.
+In Section~\ref{sec:strong} we present a geometric interpretation of the well-known Ashikhmin-Barg condition, we introduce the outer AB condition and we present some explicit construction of small strong blocking sets.
 Section~\ref{sec:asymptotic} is devoted to some asymptotic results, both theoretical and constructive.
-Finally, we apply some of the previous results to the study of $\rho$-saturating sets in Section~\ref{sec:application}.
+Finally, we give some numerical results and we apply some of the previous results to the study of $\rho$-saturating sets in Section~\ref{sec:application}.